Sachithra Senanayake: International career

 Senanayake made his international debut for Sri Lanka in the fourth One Day International (ODI) of the tour of South Africa in January 2012.
 From then, he was a regular part of Sri Lanka's spin attack in limited over cricket with Ajantha Mendis and occasionally with Seekkuge Prasanna.
 After a suspect bowling action, he showed poor bowling in later bilateral tournaments.
 However, he was included to the 15-men 2015 ICC World Cup tournament as the main spinner of the team.

 He was also named in the T20I XI by ESPNcricinfo for his performances in 2013.

 Bowling action

 He was reported for bowling with a suspected illegal bowling action against England in June 2014 and subsequently banned from bowling in international cricket in July 2014.
 He was cleared to bowl in December 2014 and played in the fifth ODI against England.

 Mankading incident

 In 2014, he Mankaded the English batsman Jos Buttler in a One Day International.

 Remodel action

 Senanayake was cleared from the illegal bowling action with future notices and played in the 7-match ODI series against England at home.
-He was again called up for the 2015 Cricket World Cup and looked poor performances in the pool match against Australia.
+He was again called up for the 2015 Cricket World Cup and did not have much impact in the pool match against Australia.
 He re-appeared in the fifth ODI against Pakistan in July 2015, where he took three crucial wickets.

 The re-modeling action somewhat gave weaker performances in international arena to Senenayake.